liuyishi0919/mall/README.md

 # mall

-> Use Vue.js imitation eleme project.
+> Use Vue.js to imitate eleme project.

 ## Build Setup